 The name "Profit Sharing Plan" does not imply that your small business corporation must have profits in order to make a yearly contribution to the plan.
 However, if you are self-employed, you must have profits to be eligible for a contribution for yourself.

 You can contribute up to 25% of your salary or your self-employed earnings; and the same for each of your employees.
-The maximum amounts are the same as the above Money Purchase limits.
+The maximum dollar amount cannot exceed $55,000 ($61,000 if age 50) in 2018.